rapritchard/maze-solver/README.md

 # Maze Solver
-Maze Solver created following the Boot.dev course - BUILD A MAZE SOLVER
+Maze Solver created following the Boot.dev course - BUILD A MAZE SOLVER (Instructions for what to do, not following what to do)

 Uses tkinter to render GUI maze.